-This page features Andrew Leopold’s poems about Eltham and the people that he has observed in Eltham.
+This page features Andrew Leopold’s poems about both Eltham and other places.

 Crowtree – on yard-duty at Eltham High

 The squalling of a crow from a denuded tree,

 Back to the ennui of my ordered day,